PataphysicalSociety/soupault.app/site/reference-manual.md

 Soupault is distributed as a single, self-contained executable, so installing it from a binary release package it trivial.

 You can download it from [files.baturin.org/software/soupault](https://files.baturin.org/software/soupault) or from [GitHub releases](https://github.com/PataphysicalSociety/soupault/releases).
-Prebuilt executables are available for Linux (x86-64 and ARM64, statically linked), macOS (x86-64), and Microsoft Windows (64-bit).
+Prebuilt executables are available for Linux (x86-64 and Aarch64, statically linked), macOS (x86-64), and Microsoft Windows (64-bit).

-Just unpack the archive and copy the executable wherever you want.
+Just unpack the archive and copy the executable to a target directory.

 Prebuilt executables are compiled with debug symbols.
 It makes them a couple of megabytes larger than they could be, but you can get better error messages if something goes wrong.
 If you encounter an internal error, you can run `soupault --debug` to enable detailed logging and exception traces.

 ###  Building from source

-If you are familiar with the [OCaml](https://ocaml.org) programming language, you may want to install from source.
+Soupault is written in the [OCaml](https://ocaml.org) programming language, so you will need the OCaml toolchain to build it.
+The best way to install the toolchain and build dependencies is to use [opam](https://ocaml.org/docs/installing-ocaml), the OCaml package manager.

 Since version 1.6, soupault is available from the [opam](https://opam.ocaml.org) repository.
-If you already have opam installed, you can install it with opam install soupault.
+If you already have opam installed, you can install it with `opam install soupault`.

 If you want the latest development version, the git repository is at [github.com/PataphysicalSociety/soupault](https://github.com/PataphysicalSociety/soupault).
-There’s also a Codeberg mirror at [codeberg.org/PataphysicalSociety/soupault](https://codeberg.org/PataphysicalSociety/soupault).
+There is also a Codeberg mirror at [codeberg.org/PataphysicalSociety/soupault](https://codeberg.org/PataphysicalSociety/soupault).

 #### Building static executables for Linux

-The official soupault executables for Linux are built with [musl](http://musl.libc.org/) so that they depend only on the kernel ABI
+Official soupault executables for Linux are statically linked so that they can work on any distro.
+That is achieved by linking them with [musl](http://musl.libc.org/) rather than GNU libc, because GNU libc is not designed to produce truly statically linked binaries (even when compiled with `-static`, executables linked with GNU libc may try to dynamically load shared libraries).

-(while GNU libc is not designed to produce truly static binaries).
-Since OCaml uses GNU libc on Linux by default, you need to create an OPAM switch with a compiler built with musl instead.
+OCaml uses GNU libc on Linux by default, so to replicate official releases, you need to create an opam switch with musl and static linking enabled.

-Suppose you want to build soupault with OCaml 4.14.2.
+Suppose you want to build soupault with OCaml 5.2.0 (the latest as of October 2024).
 You will need the following commands:

 ```
 # Install dependencies, for Fedora (or recent RHEL/CentOS Stream):